Veldhoven: Population centres

-The modern town of Veldhoven is an agglomeration of formerly rural villages that in the twentieth century grew together to form one large suburban area catering to Eindhoven commuter needs.
-The villages are Veldhoven proper to the southwest, Meerveldhoven to the southeast, Oerle to the west and Zeelst to the northeast.
+The modern town of Veldhoven is an agglomeration of former rural villages that in the twentieth century grew together to form one large suburban area catering to Eindhoven commuter needs.
+The villages are: Veldhoven proper to the southwest; Meerveldhoven to the southeast; Oerle to the west; and Zeelst to the northeast.
 A new city center was constructed between Zeelst and Veldhoven.

 Economy

 Veldhoven is home to the headquarters of the manufacturer of high-tech (semiconductor) lithography equipment ASML.
-As of 2022, the company employs over 14,000 people—equivalent to nearly one third of the town's population.
+As of 2009, the company employed over 14,000 people—equivalent to nearly one eighth of the town's population.
 ASML occupies the tallest building (83 meters) in Veldhoven.
 The municipality features a large industrial and office area along the Gender, which also includes the second-largest hospital in the Eindhoven urban region, Máxima Medisch Centrum.

 Veldhoven Centrum

-Veldhoven Centrum has 113 commercial shops with famous brands covering food restaurants, daily groceries, fashion products, Jewelry and banks.
-The Centrum has services such as Library Veldhoven, Municipality of Veldhoven, Trigion security City and VVV Veldhoven.
-The Veldhoven shops open at 11 AM every Monday.
-The Centrum has Week Market every Monday for fruit and produce.